-For this recipe you’ll need: eggplant, hemp hearts, heavy cream, butter, onions, green peppers, celery, pimento, salt, pepper, sage, mild cheddar cheese
+For this recipe you’ll need: eggplant, hemp hearts, heavy cream, butter, onions, green peppers, celery, pimento, salt, pepper, sage, and mild cheddar cheese.

 I love eggplant in pretty much any dish, my low carb eggplant rollatini for example, but I have to say that this version of a childhood favorite is currently kind of an obsession.